codecycletech/.github/.github/ISSUE_TEMPLATE/onboarding issue.md

 - [ ] Complete all subtasks.
 - [ ] Validate you have updated your Github settings
 - [ ] Read through Policies and understood the concepts
-- [ ] Read through General Resources and understood the concept
 - [ ] Tag your leader in comment and ask for final review
 ```